 “Marilyn and I are simply delighted to see our endowment activated with this bursary and very pleased to see the additional matching donations/bursary as well.
 We wish the recipients good wishes and success in whatever project that is selected.” -Wally King

-Two bursaries of $3,500 each are awarded each spring.
-The next round of applications will open in December 2018.
+A bursary of $3,500 is awarded each spring.
+Applications for 2022 are now open.
 Information about the bursaries and an application form can be found below.

-Any artist, scientist, writer, academic, poet, musician, playwright, curator, or person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its communities, its history, natural environment or its culture.
+Any person who plans to create original work or projects about the eastern shoreline of Georgian Bay, its natural environment, culture or history (e.g. artist, scientist, academic, writer, etc.).

 Applicants must be of the age of majority in the province/state in which they reside.
 Georgian Bay Land Trust staff, board, advisors and bursary jurors may not apply.

-5) Present the project publicly for the GBLT audience in the summer of 2019 or at another mutually agreed-upon time
+2) Present their project publicly* for the GBLT audience in the summer of 2023, or at another mutually agreed-upon time